knrick/space-mvc-docs/docs/github-multiple-users.md

 | git commit -m 'my message' | This will add a message to write to when pushed to a repository |
 | git push | This will push / upload your files to the github repository |
 | git pull |This will pull all 'new changes' of code by yourself and other developers to your computer from git |

-<a href="/docs/videos/download-space-mvc">Next Video Tutorial : 5) How to download space mvc using source tree?</a>